hafsahsiddiqui/sql-projects/A24 Films/README.md

 # 🎞️  A24 Films Analysis

+## Project Overview

 I enjoy watching movies.
 I started watching A24 films more recently after downloading Letterboxd and wanted to know more about how A24 is doing.
-Therefore, I decided to use a dataset that allows me to quickly explore, analyze, and gain insights about the filmography of A24 films such as ratings, directors, box office performance, and more using Excel, SQL, and Tableau.
+Therefore, I decided to use a dataset that allows me to quickly explore, analyze, and gain insights about the various aspects of the A24 films to better understand studio's strategies.

+**Goal:** To explore the performance, trends, and key success factors behind A24 films by analyzing their financial returns, critical reception, and production patterns using SQL, Microsoft Excel, and Tableau.

+**Tools Used:**
+1. SQL (SQLite/PostgreSQL/MySQL) for querying and analysis
+2. Microsoft Excel for data cleaning and extended analysis
+3. Tableau for visualization

 ## Background